 Any urban or suburban area in America is never more than a single headline away from anarchy.
-As recent events have shown, the cultural divide in our United States serves as a catalyst for social misbehavior ranging from civil disobedience to outright mayhem.
+The cultural divide serves as a catalyst for social misbehavior ranging from civil disobedience to outright mayhem.
 When extreme activists pour kerosene on the campfire and neighborhoods start to burn, there is also a monotonously reliable phenomenon that plays out again and again: Unarmed citizens are consistently victimized while armed citizens tend to prevail.

 There are factors at play in urban survival unique to this environment.
 The obvious best option, if circumstances allow and nothing irreplaceable is left behind, is to flee until the dust settles and let FEMA buy you a new home or business.
 I have a relative who escaped her upscale New Orleans home after Hurricane Katrina literally as the armed mob rounded the corner onto her street.
 If circumstances demand that you must stay put, however, a little preparation can make a huge difference.

 It seems that in every recent example of civil unrest, pictures emerge of isolated, armed civilians standing guard over their businesses and property.
 In some cases, aerial views taken after the fires have abated serve as a graphic depiction of which citizens exercised their Second Amendment rights and which did not.
 The unarmed businesses are burned to their foundations while the armed sort remain intact to do business another day.

 Law enforcement will likely be unable to help.
 In some high-profile cases, urban leadership even restrains law enforcement in a flawed effort to calm the situation.
 While this approach does nothing more than lend a movement ill-deserved legitimacy, it also obviously leaves law-abiding citizens on their own.
 As with most things, the key to success is preparation.